flammy/fsapi/FSAPI.md

 #### HTTP 403 Forbidden

-You get an 403 Statuscode if you sent an invalid PIN.
+You get an 403 Statuscode if you send an invalid PIN.

 ## Return Values